Gilmour Academy: Boarding program

 Gilmour maintains a boarding program for students in grades 9–12.
-It has resident students from the United States and other countries around the world including Canada, Mexico, South Korea, Sweden, Taiwan, China, Spain, and India.
+It has resident students from 11 countries and 19 states, who live in a 70-occupancy building.
 The residence program includes supervised study hall, chaperoned activities, and personal advising and mentoring.

 Athletics

 Gilmour's athletic teams are known as the Lancers.
 The school competes in the Ohio High School Athletic Association.